pameruoso/AzSUpdateNotification/README.md

-# Azure Stack Hub Update Notification
+# Azure Stack Hub Update Notification - Telegram

 The purpose of this project is to monitor the status of the updates for Azure Stack Hub.